Neuroimmunology Genomics and Prognostics

 Selected recent publications

 For full list of publications, visit Pubmed.
+See Monash University feed of recent publications and projects below.

 - Jokubaitis VG, Spelman T, Kalincik T, Lorscheider J, Havrdova E, Horakova D, et al. Predictors of long-term disability accrual in relapse-onset multiple sclerosis.
 Annals of Neurology.
 2016 Jul;80(1):89-100